coala/documentation/Help/Getting_In_Touch.rst

 -  Give us feedback.
 If you think we're doing something useless or something amazing, let us know by dropping a message on gitter or a mail on our mailing lists!
+-  If you believe someone is violating the `code of conduct <http://docs.coala.io/en/latest/Help/FAQ.html#what-is-coala-community-code-of-conduct>`__
+   , we ask that you report it by emailing ``community AT coala DOT io``.

 We appreciate any help.
 (Partially with words, partially with chocolate if you live near Hamburg or join us at conferences.)